StabbyCutyou/rapp/README.md

 Using Rapp is incredibly simple.
 It's designed to work like familiar scaffolders / builders in the ruby community (think `rails new`).

 Currently, Rapp is in early development, and additional features are forthcoming.
 There is a Roadmap at the bottom of the Readme to highlight some of the work I feel is important to prioritize before a full v1 release.
-In addition to features, this includes the internal organization of the code as well, as the current state is more prototypical than it is final release quality.
+In addition to features, this includes the internal organization of the code as well.

 ### Ethos